What Are the Standard Breast Cancer Treatments?

 The standard therapeutic approach

 - Surgery is the option most often recommended.
-Its goal is to remove the tumour, and it is often used in combination with other therapies to increase its effectiveness.
+Its goal is to remove the tumor, and it is often used in combination with other therapies to increase its effectiveness.

 - Chemotherapy, hormone therapy and HER2-targeted therapies ensure that any cells remaining after surgery are removed.

-- Treatments are often combined to maximize the chances of eradicating the cancer.
+- Oftentimes, treatments are combined to maximize the chances of eradicating the cancer.

 Local vs. systemic therapies